 - The Regulator

 First, I will explain each block in general and then we will go for designing.
 I think, you need to understand which block is doing what first.

 So, lets try to understand each section one by one.

 The Input Transformer

 Be careful when playing with this device.
 As you are using the main supply voltage which can be too dangerous.
 Never touch any of the terminals with bare hands or with bad instruments.
-Have a good and decent non-contact voltage tester and use it to always be sure of which line are live wires coming to a transformer.
+Have a good and decent non-contact voltage tester and use it to always be sure of which line are live wires coming to the transformer.

 The Rectifier Circuit

 If you are thinking the transformer just stepped down the voltage to 5V DC.
 I am sorry, you are wrong like once I was.
 The stepped down voltage is still AC.
 To convert it into DC, you need a good rectifier circuit.

 A rectifier circuit converts AC into DC voltage.
 Basically, there are two types of the rectifier circuit; half wave and full wave.
 However, the one which we are interested in is a full rectifier, as it is more power efficient than half rectifier.